 An educational trip was held in April, which involved a group of people tramping up to the summit.
 The trip involved introductory talks about the mountain, its botanical coverings as well as some workshops on trapping.
 Demonstrations on how to remove a rat from a trap and re bait were shown to the group.
 For more details contact Eliane on firstname.lastname@example.org

-Currently boxes are being made by members and will be placed in appropriate places around the coast.
-If you have seen little blue penguins coming ashore around the local coast please let us know.
+Nesting boxes have been made by members and will be placed in appropriate places around the coast, starting with Ti Point and Leigh.
+We are interested in sightings of little blue penguins coming ashore around the local coast.
 For further information contact Jenny on email@example.com

 Volunteers are always appreciated.
 If you want to lend a hand, contact Roger Williams on 09 425 9127